Jan Wieseke, PhD (Germany), Anja Geigenmüller, PhD (Germany), and Florian Kraus, PhD (Germany)

 Ilmenau University of Technology, Germany

 Anja Geigenmüller obtained her PhD from the Freiberg University of Technology, Germany.
 Her research includes aspects of customer participation, customer-employee interaction, and management of the service encounter.
-Her work has been published in outlets including the Journal of Service Research, Journal of Marketing Theory and Practice, Journal of Business and Industrial Marketing, Journal of Retailing and Consumer Services, and Schmalenbachs Business Review.
+Her work has been published in outlets including the Journal of Service Research, Journal of Marketing Theory and Practice, Journal of Business and Industrial Marketing, Journal of Retailing and Consumer Services, and Schmalenbach Business Review.

 Florian Kraus, PhD